Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Preliminaries

-By definition, any strongly constructivizible structure is constructivizible and has a decidable first-order theory.
+By the definitions above, any strongly constructivizible structure is constructivizible and has a decidable first-order theory.
 Note that the notion of a strongly constructive structure is equivalent to the notion of a decidable structure popular in the western literature.

 We illustrate the introduced notions by some number structures.
-Let $\mathbb{N}=(N;<,+,\cdot,0,1)$ be the ordered semiring of naturals, $\mathbb{Z}=(Z;<,+,\cdot,0,1)$ the ordered ring of integers, $\mathbb{Q}=(Q;<,+,\cdot,0,1)$ the ordered field of rationals, $\mathbb{R}=(R;<,+,\cdot,0,1)$ the ordered field of reals \cite{wei}, $\mathbb{R}_c=(R_c;<,+,\cdot,0,1)$ the ordered field of computable reals \cite{wei}, and $\mathbb{A}=(A;<,+,\cdot,0,1)$ the ordered field of algebraic reals (by definition, the algebraic reals are the real roots of polynomials with rational coefficients).
+Let $\mathbb{N}=(N;<,+,\cdot,0,1)$ be the ordered semiring of naturals, $\mathbb{Z}=(Z;<,+,\cdot,0,1)$ the ordered ring of integers, $\mathbb{Q}=(Q;<,+,\cdot,0,1)$ the ordered field of rationals, $\mathbb{R}=(R;<,+,\cdot,0,1)$ the ordered field of reals, $\mathbb{R}_c=(R_c;<,+,\cdot,0,1)$ the ordered field of computable reals \cite{wei}, and $\mathbb{A}=(A;<,+,\cdot,0,1)$ the ordered field of algebraic reals \cite{wa67} (by definition, the algebraic reals are the real roots of polynomials with rational coefficients).
 As is well known \cite{wei}, any algebraic real is computable, so $\mathbb{A}$ is a substructure of $\mathbb{R}_c$.

-As is well-known, the fields $\mathbb{A}$, $\mathbb{R}_c$ and $\mathbb{R}$ are real closed (we use some standard algebraic notions which may be found e.g. in \cite{wa67}.)
+As is well-known, the fields $\mathbb{A}$, $\mathbb{R}_c$ and $\mathbb{R}$ are real closed (we use some standard algebraic notions which may be found e.g.\ in \cite{wa67}.)
 The following properties of the mentioned number structures are well-known.
-Details and additional references may be found in the vast literature on computable rings and fields (see e.g. \cite{mo66,er68,mn79,er74,st95,st99}).
+Details and additional references may be found in the vast literature on computable rings and fields (see e.g.\ \cite{mo66,er68,mn79,er74,st95,st99}).